openplans/shareabouts/doc/CONFIG.md

     <project_src_root>/manage.py compilemessages

 That's it!
-The compilemessages task is run automatically for the DotCloud and Heroku deployments.
+The compilemessages task is run automatically for the DotCloud deployments.
+For Heroku, you'll have to check the resulting *.mo* files in to your repository.

 ### Choosing a Language